A Nightmare on Elm Street 3: Dream Warriors-1987

 One year following the events of the previous chapter, Kristen Parker (Patricia Arquette) awakens following a nightmare of being chased by Freddy Krueger, to find him in her bathroom where she is attacked again.
 Her mother believes that she is suicidal and sends her to Westin Hills Psychiatric Hospital, where Kristen is placed under the care of Dr. Neil Gordon (Craig Wasson).
 The rest of the events of the film mainly take place in this setting.
 A new intern therapist, Nancy, (Heather Langenkamp) takes an interest in Kristen’s case.

 In two clever plot twists, one a bit too coincidental, Nancy reveals to the remaining patients that they are the “last of the Elm Street kids”, the surviving children of the people who banded together and burned Krueger to death many years ago.
-The second is more intriguing as a nun named Sister Mary Helena (Nan Martin) provides history of Freddy’s mother, Amanda Krueger, who turn out to be one in the same.
+The second is more intriguing as a nun named Sister Mary Helena (Nan Martin) provides the history of Freddy’s mother, Amanda Krueger, who turns out to be the same.
 This humanizes Freddy a bit and provides layers to his story rather than just another “slice ’em and dice ’em” horror film.

 The film has a way of gathering curiosity and delivering the goods with dreams and hypnosis and mental synapses, as the kids realize they have dream powers that culminate in a group adventure.
 Perfect for the mental hospital setting.
 The junkyard sequence that provides the climax with so much muscle is splendid adding creative and colorful bits of junk, littering the entire set with rusty tin trinkets and other nooks and crannies to marvel at.
 A feast for the eyes and a perfect backdrop for evil and killings.
 The set design works tremendously well in this film.